Jscherbe/ulu/packages/sass/scss/components/README.md

 # About Components

 - Components are reusable elements
-- They are not required
+- They contain styles (unlike libraries)